WWE Tribute to the Troops: History

 2008's show from Camp Liberty, Baghdad was the first to air in a non-standard WWE timeslot, a one-hour December 20 special on NBC.
 In its main event, John Cena, Batista and Rey Mysterio defeated Chris Jericho, Big Show and Randy Orton in a six-man tag team match.

 WWE again traveled to Iraq in 2009.
 In the main event from Joint Base Balad, John Cena retained his WWE Championship against Chris Jericho.
 It aired on December 19, 2009 on NBC.

 In 2010, WWE held its first domestically hosted Tribute to the Troops, from Fort Hood in Killeen, Texas on December 11.
 It aired on NBC December 18 for one hour, with a message from former president George W. Bush.
 A two-hour version of the show aired December 22 on USA Network.

 The 2019 edition marked the first and so far only time that the event was not aired on television.

 The 2020 edition returned to television, this time being broadcast from Orlando's Amway Center, by way of the WWE ThunderDome bio-secure bubble.
 The one-hour special aired on Fox on December 6, adjunct to NFL coverage.

+The 2023 edition was broadcast live as a special episode of SmackDown on December 8, 2023, from Amica Mutual Pavilion in Providence, Rhode Island.
+To cross promote the Army–Navy Game occurring the following day at Gillette Stadium, CBS college football commentator Brad Nessler made a guest appearance.

+The Tribute to the Troops event was not held for 2024 with no tapings held.
+Dave Meltzer of the Wrestling Observer Newsletter reported on December 24, 2024, that Tribute to the Troops was done, "for the time being".
+Following the ousting of McMahon in January 2024 amidst the ongoing sex scandal, Meltzer said that a WWE source confirmed it to him without the company's acknowledgment.